uq-pupeter/jsonize/README.md

 - *Infer namespaces from XML files*: A basic functionality is included to find the namespaces of an XML, that looks into the XML root element.
 Unfortunately
 XML files can contain XML namespace definitions anywhere in the document.
 The function could be enlarged to find them anywhere in the document, since this process is computationally intensive a truncation strategy could be considered (e.g. look into the 100 first XML nodes and then stop.)
-- *JSON to JSON mappings*: Jsonize works from XML to JSON but nothing stops this framework from being extended to handle JSON to JSON mappings.
 - *Blacklisting*: `infer_jsonize_map` could take blacklisting instructions (e.g. by pattern matching name via regex) and ignore XML nodes that match the pattern.
 This would give a powerful way to automatically generate Jsonize mappings that do not contain stuff we are not interested in.